-I recognize that one of my greatest talents has to do with helping other people who want to succeed.
-I do what I can to encourage those who are also aspiring to greatness, even if it means that I might have to temporarily step out of their way.
+As a three, one of my greatest talents has to do with helping other people who want to succeed.
+It is good to encourage those who are also aspiring to greatness, even if it means that I might have to temporarily step out of their way.
 As time goes on, I can see more clearly the value of pulling others up alongside of me on the path, and helping them move further.
-I realize the value of working to help others be the best that they can be, knowing that the world automatically returns my own efforts many times over, in ways that are not always obvious to me.
+I can help others be the best that they can be, knowing that the world automatically returns my own efforts many times over, in ways that are not always obvious to me.

-But if I get too attached to this motivational point of view, then I might begin to try to harvest personal gain from my interactions with others.
-I might start to try to “sell” them on ideas that aren’t necessarily in their best interest.
+If I get too attached to this motivational point of view, I might begin to try to harvest personal gain from my interactions with others.
+I might try to “sell” them on ideas that aren’t necessarily in their best interest.

 Do I put myself before the other, in an effort to “get” something from the relationship?

 Do I recognize the spiritual and material value of selflessly working for the benefit of others?

 Am I willing to sacrifice my own success if it means helping someone else?

 respecting my teachers

 My mentors, those who have achieved before me, can show me on a daily basis how to behave in order to find my own success.
 If I watch those who have accomplished great things, then I may be able to understand what made them great.
 If I am ready to grow, then I will be willing to acknowledge that I do not have all the answers.